Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Comparison with related works in classical machine learning

 In particular, \citet{shen2022optimal} have proposed the optimal approximation error to approximate any Lipschitz function. \citet{lu2021deep} have provided a nearly optimal approximation error to approximate any smooth function using $\relu$ FNNs.
 For clarity, the comparison of our results with theirs is summarized in Table.~\ref{tab:table11}.
 It is pertinent to observe that, in the majority of practical instances, the smoothness coefficient $s$ of the target function tends to be modest since most functions to be approximated is not very smooth.
 Additionally, within practical scenarios, particularly in domains like image recognition and natural language processing, the dimensionality $d$ of input data is substantially large.
 Consequently, within this context, we identify terms that solely rely on the variable $s$ as constants and $d\gg s$ within Table~\ref{tab:table11}.

-We extend our investigation by quantifying the performance of PQCs and FNNs in terms of the model size and the number of parameters for approximating continuous functions.
-Notably, we discover that in cases where the target function adheres to certain norms of smoothness, PQCs exhibit a notable advantage in approximating this function in terms of the model size and the number of parameters.
+We extend our investigation by quantifying the performance of PQCs and FNNs in terms of the model size and the number of parameters for approximating $s$-smooth functions $C^s_u([0,1]^d)$.
+Notably, we discover that in cases where the target function adheres to certain norms of smoothness, PQCs exhibit a notable improvement in approximating this function in terms of the model size and the number of parameters.

-\textbf{Model size.} In particular, we explore the comparison of PQC and FNN model sizes when they yield similar approximation errors.
+\textbf{Model size.} In particular, we explore the comparison of PQC and FNN model sizes when they yield the same approximation error $\eps$ (say some constant).
 Here, we use a straightforward measure, the product of width and depth, to gauge the model size.
-By setting approximation error as $\eps$, the size of PQC and FNN scale as $O(d^{3d/2}\eps^{-d/s})$ and $O(s^{d^2/(2s)}\eps^{-d/(2s)})$, respectively.
+By setting approximation error as $\eps$, the size of PQC and FNN scale as $O(K_Q^dd^{s+1})$ and $O(K_C^{d/2}s^{d+3})$, respectively, where $K_Q=\Theta(d^2/\eps^{1/s})$ and $K_C=\Theta(s^{d/s}/\eps^{1/s})$.

-Remarkably, when $s= \Omega\bigl(d^{3s/d}(1/\eps)^{1/d}\bigr)$, an intriguing observation emerges: the ratio of model sizes between PQCs and FNNs exhibits a scaling behavior of $(1/2)^{d}$.
-Our comprehensive analysis leads to the compelling conclusion that in situations where the smoothness threshold is satisfied, PQCs boast a significantly smaller model size compared to FNNs.
-This highlights a distinctive and pronounced advantage of PQCs over their classical counterparts.
+Remarkably, when $2\leq s < d$, an intriguing observation emerges: the ratio of model sizes between PQCs and FNNs~\cite{lu2021deep} exhibits a scaling behavior of $O(\eps^{-d/(2s)}/s^{d^2-d\log_sd})$.
+Our comprehensive analysis concludes that in situations where the smoothness threshold is satisfied, PQCs boast a significantly smaller model size compared to FNNs.

 \textbf{Number of trainable parameters.} In the present investigation, we delve into the comparative analysis of the number of trainable parameters of PQC and FNN under the premise of yielding comparable approximation errors.
 From the perspective of approximation theory, the count of parameters serves as a standard metric for assessing model degrees of freedom and expressing model expressiveness.
-By setting approximation error as $\eps$, the number of trainable parameters of PQC and FNN scale as $O(d^{3d/2}\eps^{-d/s})$ and $O(s^{d^2/(2s)}\eps^{-d/(2s)}N)$, respectively.
-Here, the hyperparameter $N$ signifies FNN's width, while $M$ signifies its depth, and both satisfy $NM\approx K^{d/2}$.
-With $N\approx K^{\lambda_0 d/2}$ and $M\approx K^{\lambda_1 d/2}$ complying with $\lambda_0 + \lambda_1=1$ and $\lambda_i\in (0, 1)$ for $\forall i\in\{0, 1\}$.
+By setting approximation error as $\eps$, the number of trainable parameters of PQC and FNN scale as $O(K_Q^dd^{s+1})$ and $O(K_C^{(1+\lambda_0)d/2}s^{2d+4})$, respectively.
+Here, the hyperparameter $\lambda_0\in (0, 1)$ signifies FNN's width.